 In 2010 - The Community Foundation establishes a fundraising fund for the Harrisonburg Children’s Museum

 In 2010, The Community Foundation of Harrisonburg & Rockingham County established a fundraising fund for the Harrisonburg Children’s Museum, now the Explore More Discovery Museum.
-The campaign is now in its second phase, and the museum experiences more than 60,000 visits each year.
+The museum experiences more than 60,000 visits each year.

 May 2013 - The Foundation announces its first Community Ambassador Award

 The Foundation announced its first Community Ambassador Award and made the presentation at a donor event in May 2013 to Chester Bradfield, a longtime supporter of the work of The Community Foundation and a great friend to our local community.